Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/Security/assets.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/52955a71-e1ef-465c-a2a0-36e9bfb9fcb5" />

+Navigate to Patch Manager
+In the left-hand sidebar of Systems Manager, scroll down to Node Tools.

+Click on Patch Manager.

+Step 5: Access Compliance Reporting
+Inside Patch Manager, you'll see tabs like:

+Compliance reporting

+Patch baselines

+Patches

+Click on Compliance reporting to view patch status across your managed nodes.

+Step 6: View Node Patching Details
+You’ll now see a list of nodes with patching status.

+You can:

+Click View log to see patching activity.

+Click View detail for more insights.

+Use Export to S3 to save reports.

+---

 ![WhatsApp Image 2025-11-25 at 14 52 43_0c383ffd](https://github.com/user-attachments/assets/c71f20a7-657b-41e8-81bd-91eeb94356c3)
 ![WhatsApp Image 2025-11-25 at 17 34 22_7be450c7](https://github.com/user-attachments/assets/737e2207-5d4a-4a88-a585-6dc2f3c316f4)
 ![WhatsApp Image 2025-11-25 at 17 38 55_3346824d](https://github.com/user-attachments/assets/0d7ff390-0665-4388-be63-cca188fd0ae4)